States we lend in

 This article underscores the importance of talking to a knowledgeable loan officer or mortgage broker to explore your financing options.
 The mortgage industry has become more diversified over the years, as new products and programs come onto the market.
 So, you have a lot of options regarding the type of home loan you use.

 If you are curious about home loans or are ready to apply for a mortgage, Sammamish Mortgage can help.
 We offer a wide variety of mortgage programs and tools with flexible qualification criteria, including our Diamond Homebuyer Program, Cash Buyer Program, and Bridge Loans.
-We have been serving the entire state since 1992, as well as the broader Pacific Northwest region that includes Washington, Oregon, Colorado, and Idaho.
+We have been serving the entire state since 1992, as well as the broader Pacific Northwest region that includes Washington, Oregon, Colorado, California, and Idaho.
 Please contact us today with any financing-related questions you have.

 Whether you’re buying a home or ready to refinance, our professionals can help.